 - A. Encourage tenants to examine the applicability of a PLA for each contract according to the criteria in Section I(A) above. - B. As a provision of initial requests for proposal or opening negotiations, as appropriate: - 1.
-As a lease provision, require the payment and reporting of prevailing wages as per RCW and State Department of Labor and Industries requirements. - 2.
-For contracts \$1 million in value or greater: - a.
-Require the establishment of appropriate apprentice hiring goals. - b.
-Encourage the establishment of appropriate locality hiring and aspirational women and minority apprentice hiring goals. - C. If an advertised or negotiated development opportunity featuring the above provisions fails to advance staff:
+As a lease provision, require the payment and reporting of prevailing wages as per RCW and State Department of Labor and Industries requirements.
+As a lease provision, require the payment and reporting of prevailing wages as required by Washington statutes and regulations and State Department of Labor and Industries requirements except in the case that the tenant is a small business by U.S. Small Business Administration size standards. - 2.
+For contracts \$1 million in value or greater: